When to Bleed Brakes On A Toyota Supra: Maintenance Guide

 Spongy Brake Pedal Feel

-2. You observe air bubbles during the bleeding process.
+2. Look for bubbles during the bleeding process.

 Reduced Brake Response Time